by Ashleigh Feltham

 Accredited Practising Dietitian and Accredited Nutritionist

-Omega-3 fat is an essential fat, meaning you need to include it in your diet for your body to function optimally.
-This polyunsaturated fat is prevalent in sufficient amounts and in the type the body likes in seafood, particularly fatty fish.
+Omega-3 is an essential fat, meaning you need it in your diet for your body to function optimally.
+This polyunsaturated fat is prevalent in sufficient amounts that the body best utilises in seafood, particularly fatty fish.
 This is why it is recommended to include seafood two to three times a week with a serving being 100g of cooked seafood.
 For athletes, the role of this essential fat may be needed at a level beyond these general health guidelines.

-The International Olympic Conference have made recommendations based on the current research that athletes may need up to four times the amount of omega-3 fat than the recommendations made for the general population.
-500mg of EPA and DHA which is equal to the two to three serves of seafood each week is the amount recommended for the general population.
-Athletes may need around 2000mg or eight to ten serves of seafood each week.
+The International Olympic Conference has made recommendations based on the current research that athletes may need up to four times the amount of omega-3 fat than the general population.
+Each week, two to three serves of seafood, providing 500mg of EPA and DHA, is the amount recommended for the general population.
+Athletes may need around 2000mg, or eight to ten serves, of seafood each week.

 For athletes, the anti-inflammatory properties of omega-3 fat become important, especially for recovery.
 Research has also linked omega-3 fat to reduced delayed onset muscle soreness effects.
-The ability of the muscles to grow called muscle protein synthesis as well as muscle maintenance may also be improved when omega-3 fat is included in adequate amounts in the diet.
+The ability of the muscles to grow (muscle protein synthesis) as well as muscle maintenance may also be improved when omega-3 fat is included in the diet.

-The importance of omega-3 fat for endurance athletes is even more important as this essential fat helps to dilate the blood vessels, improving blood flow and oxygen available to the muscles when exercising.
+Omega-3 fat for endurance athletes is even more important as this essential fat helps to dilate the blood vessels, improving blood flow and the availability of oxygen to the muscles when exercising.

-Safcol Seafood is quality seafood that uses sustainably sourced seafood.
-There are many varieties available which can be easily transported in your bag to enjoy before or after a training session.
-For ideas and ways you can include seafood in meals and snacks check out the fantastic recipe section on the Seafood Experts website.
+Safcol provides a range of sustainably sourced seafood.
+The many varieties available are easily transported; pop one in your bag to enjoy before or after a training session.
+For ideas on how you can include seafood in your meals and snacks, check out the recipe tab on the Seafood Experts website.

 Take home message

-Omega-3 fat can play a huge role in improving your performance and optimizing your recovery.
-If you are an athlete and not meeting the recommended servings of seafood recommended each week for the general population this is the best place to start.
-Before increasing the amount of seafood above these general population recommendations seek individualized support from an Accredited Practicing Dietitian who can make sure your diet is personalized to your individual needs and goals.
+Omega-3 oils can play a huge role in improving your performance and optimising your recovery.
+If you are an athlete and not meeting the recommended servings of seafood each week, for the general population or for the athlete, then this is the best place to start.
+Before increasing your omega-3 intake above general population recommendations, seek individualised support from an Accredited Practicing Dietitian who personalise your diet to your individual needs.